keboola/connection-docs/extractors/marketing-sales/facebook-ads/index.md

 fields from the `Fields` query option.
 Moreover, each table will always contain the following basic set of columns:

-- `ex_account_id` --- Id of the ad account corresponding to the object stored in the row.
+- `ex_account_id` --- ID of the ad account corresponding to the object stored in the row.
 - `fb_graph_node` --- Describes the "vertical position" of the object in the resulting tree.
 For example, for ads it will be `page_ads`, for ads insights it will be `page_ads_insights`.
 - `parent_id` ---  Refers to the `id` column of a parent object represented by another row and/or table.
-For instance, if the row is representing an insight object, its parent is an ad and `parent_id` is the id of the ad.
+For instance, if the row is representing an insight object, its parent is an ad and `parent_id` is the ID of the ad.
 The parent object type can be also determined from the `fb_graph_node` column as a substring from the beginning until the last occurrence of an underscore, e.g. `page_ads_insights` -> `page_ads`.
-The top parent id is the ad account id.
+The top parent ID is the ad account ID.

 ### Ads Insights Data Description
 All tables containing ads/campaigns insights data have a specific structure.
 Consider the following query: